wdahman/clarity/apps/website/components/tree-view/README.md

 toc: true
 ---

-# Tree view

-A tree is a hierarchical component that gives users access to a hierarchical set of objects dispalyed in a the parent-child relationship.
+A tree is a hierarchical component that gives users access to a hierarchical set of objects displayed in a the parent-child relationship.

 ## Usage